PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 export const getUser = (users: User[], email: string) => users.find((u) => u.email === email);

-// Function to check if a given email is already registered export const isRegistered = (users: User[], email: string) => !!getUser(users, email);
+// Function to check if a given email is already registered
+// !! is a coercion to a boolean value to return either true or false export const isRegistered = (users: User[], email: string) => !!getUser(users, email);
 ```